Vegan nut roast

 - STEP 5

 Add the mashed parsnip, cooked pearl barley, gluey seed mix, grated vegan hard cheese (if using), chopped parsley and whole hazelnuts to the fried mushroom mixture.
-Season generously with salt and nutmeg, then mix everything together really well.
+Season generously with salt, then mix everything together really well.

 - STEP 6

 Spoon the filling into the tin, and press down firmly to fill the tin and flatten the top.
-Keep in the fridge for up to 24 hrs before baking.
+Bake straight away or keep in the fridge for up to 24 hrs before baking.

 - STEP 7